Chhorm-Bunthai/TodoList_App/README.md

 ## Usage

 - You have to install metamask on your browser and connect the app with it.
-- In order to install metamask you can go to [Link to download metamask extension](https://chromewebstore.google.com/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn)
+- In order to install metamask you can go to [Link to download metamask extension](https://chromewebstore.google.com/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn)<br>
-Deployed App
-The deployed app can be accessed at [Link to deployed app.](https://bunthai-todolist-blockchain.vercel.app/)
+- The deployed app can be accessed at [Link to deployed app.](https://bunthai-todolist-blockchain.vercel.app/)

 ### Local Development